MaxxRK/chaseinvest-api/README.md

  This is not an official api!
 This api's functionality may change at any time.

  This api provides a means of buying and selling stocks through Chase.
-It uses selenium-wire to scrape response data and selenium to interact with the website.
+It uses playwright to scrape response data and to interact with the website.

  ---